GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 appropriate expertise and an interest in contributing to these discussions, please consider joining.

 ## Strengthen cross-site privacy boundaries

-Third-party cookies are the key mechanism that enables cross-site tracking.
+Third-party cookies are a key mechanism that enables cross-site tracking.
 Being able to phase them out is a major milestone, but we also need to tackle other forms of cross-site storage or communication.

 ### Federated Credentials Management API